Free expat tax extension icon

 US-Australia tax treaty: a practical guide for Americans abroad

-Capital gains taxes from selling foreign property: how to report and exclusions you can use
+Capital gains tax on foreign property: How to report and exclusions you can use (2026)

 Moving to Australia from the US: what Americans need to know